PowerShellGuides/PowerShellGuide/Guide/PowerShell/Modules/Modules.md

 That stated, there are at least a few modules we here at the PowerShell Guide think you might want to know about.

-These fall into a few categories:
+These fall into a couple of categories:

 * The Modules That Make The PowerShell Guide
 * Modules We Like

+We strongly recommend you explore the many modules that exist out there.
+The [PowerShell Gallery](https://powershellgallery.com) is a great place to start.
+So is [Github](https://github.com).